 Southwest is one of the biggest and, to some, the best budget carriers in the United States.
-With its plentiful variety of routes, Companion Pass and new budget-friendly flights to Hawai’i, it gets a lot of love from a lot of people.
+With its plentiful variety of routes, Companion Pass and new budget-friendly flights to Hawai’i, it gets a lot of love from a lot of a lot of people.

-However, Southwest is limited a bit geographically.
+However, Southwest is somewhat limited geographically.
 If you live in the Northeast or the American South, you may find that you’re able to more easily find routes from other budget airlines, like JetBlue.

 Southwest Rapid Rewards Status Tiers

-As does all airline reward programs, Southwest Rapid Rewards offers its members the ability to climb above its basic membership and into the elite status tiers.
+As with all airline reward programs, Southwest Rapid Rewards offers its members the ability to climb above its basic membership and into the elite status tiers.

 Additionally, tier qualifying points are not the same as Rapid Rewards points, which allow you to earn free flights and other goodies.
-There are only two ways to earn tier qualifying points — purchasing Southwest flight tickets or using either the Southwest Airlines Rapid Rewards® Plus Credit Card or the Southwest Airlines Rapid Rewards® Premier Credit Card.
+There are only two ways to earn tier qualifying points: purchasing Southwest flight tickets or using either the Southwest Rapid Rewards® Plus Credit Card or the Southwest Rapid Rewards® Premier Credit Card.
 Both will allow you to earn up to 15,000 tier qualifying points per year.

 With A-List status, you enjoy: